 ✔ Produced on regenerative organic farms ✔ Specialty Grade ✔ 3rd party tested free of mycotoxins

 I tested the famous BulletProof Coffee, a brand known for including fats like grass-fed butter or ghee and was surprised at how much I liked the taste considering the affordable price.
 There’s faint sweet and nutty notes that are super subtle.
 But compared to the more high-end bags, it leaves you wanting for more in the flavor department.
-Bulletproof sustainably sources from Rainforest Alliance Certified farms and 3rd party test for toxins and mold to ensure safety.
+Bulletproof sustainably sources from Rainforest Alliance Certified farms and is 3rd party tested for toxins and mold to ensure safety.
 I appreciate that they offer a reasonable price for mold-free coffee that’s still high quality and would consider them to be a great option for people who can’t spend over $20 for a bag but don’t want to go super cheap either.
+Bulletproof doesn’t disclose their testing results.

 How it tastes: rich and nutty